AWS S3 Best Practices

 Multiple Concurrent PUTs/GETs

-• S3 can achieve at least 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket.
+• S3 can achieve at least 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per partitioned prefix in a bucket.

 Transfer Acceleration